grille guard vs bull bar

 A bull bar is a device installed on the front part of a vehicle to serve as protection for the vehicle during collisions.

-Just like the name of a bull bar, imagine your vehicle colliding with a large animal like a bull accidentally, the bull bar serves as protection for your vehicle preventing it from structural damage.
+Just like the name suggests, imagine your vehicle colliding with a large animal, like a bull, accidentally.
+The bull bar serves as protection for your vehicle, preventing it from structural damage.

 There are cases of intentional collision too, like in the case of a police vehicle intentionally colliding with another vehicle they are in a chase with.

-Bullbars are also referred to as push bumper bars, the name was a result of their ability to push obstructions away giving protection for the headlights of the vehicles.
+Bullbars are also referred to as push bumper bars, the name was a result of their ability to push obstructions away, giving protection for the headlights of vehicles.

 Its stainless steel finish also allows your vehicle to have a stylish look.
-So while protecting the front end part of your vehicle, it also gives it the style-appearance look.
+So while protecting the front end of your vehicle, it also gives it a style-appearance look.

 what is a brush guard